N-PCs/CCRM/README.md

 # Campus Course & Records Manager (CCRM)

 A comprehensive Java console application for managing students, courses, enrollments, and grades in an educational institution.
+Joins students and teachers across the campus and helps them stay aware of everything they must know!

 ## Features